TypeStrong/ts-loader/CONTRIBUTING.md

-# Contributer's Guide
+# Contributor's Guide

 We welcome contributions from the community and have gathered guidelines here to help you get started.

 ## Discussion

 While not absolutely required, it is encouraged that you first open an issue for any bug or feature request.
 This allows discussion on the proper course of action to take before coding begins.